 The Starland District stretches from just south of Forsyth Park to Victory Drive, with Bull Street at its center.
-This revitalized neighborhood is filled with galleries, vintage apparel shops like House of Strut, music venues, cafes and restaurants (Starland Cafe, Foxy Loxy, The Florence, and more!), and loads of architectural and cultural history.
+This revitalized neighborhood is filled with galleries, vintage apparel shops like House of Strut, music venues, cafes and restaurants (Starland Cafe, Foxy Loxy, and more!), and loads of architectural and cultural history.
 Undeniably trendy and hip, Starland is a vibrant community of artists and artisans that are only just getting started.

 Savannah's Downtown Design District can keep you busy for an entire day.
 The cluster of locally owned shops and boutiques in the middle of the Historic District offers a walkable shopping spree for antiques, gifts, clothes, fabrics, specialty papers, and furniture.
 Take a break from shopping for lunch at SCAD’s Gryphon Tea Room, or enjoy Afternoon Tea, complete with a selection of tea sandwiches, scones, and petit fours.